 The majority of the attorneys at Kogan & DiSalvo have achieved Board Certification in Civil Trial Law by The Florida Bar.
 This distinction demonstrates our firm’s commitment to representing injury victims at every stage of their case, up to and including going to court.

 If you have been injured on a dangerous property, please contact Kogan & DiSalvo by calling (561) 375-9500 today for a free case review.
-Our premises liability lawyers serve clients in West Palm Beach, Boca Raton, Boynton Beach, Stuart, and other areas of Florida.
+Our premises liability lawyers serve clients from all over the state of Florida.